Markomannia incident

 The Markomannia incident was a conflict between Haitian rebels and the German Empire in 1902, sparked by the boarding of the Hamburg steamer Markomannia by rebel naval forces.

 Incident

 The Markomannia (3335 BRT, 1890) was a steamer of the Hamburg America Line on the West Indies-Hamburg route, commanded by Captain Nansen.
 On 2 September 1902 she was stopped off the Haitian port of Cap-Haïtien by the Haitian gunboat Crête-à-Pierrot and searched for contraband.
-The Crête à Pierrot was under the control of Anténor Firmin's faction, which was rebelling against the provisional government of president Boissond Canal.
+The Crête-à-Pierrot was under the control of Anténor Firmin's faction, which was rebelling against the provisional government of president Boisrond-Canal.
 The commander of the Pierrot was rebel admiral Hammerton Killick.
-Killick assumed that the Markommania was carrying weapons and supplies to government forces.
+Killick assumed that the Markomannia was carrying weapons and supplies to government forces.
 She was thus searched by a boarding party and, despite protests from Nansen and the German consul in Cap-Haïtien, transferred the weapons and supplies on board to the Pierrot.
 The Markomannia was then allowed to continue her voyage, delayed but undamaged.